Our Team

 Sheila Ward

-Sheila Ward (she/her) is dedicated to the field of Sign Language Interpretation.
-She learned sign language as a teenager through the association of friends who were CODAs and interpreters who helped kindle her interest in American Sign Language.
-In 2007, she obtained an AS degree from the Sign Language Interpretation Program at Hillsborough Community College and is currently working on a BAS degree in Supervision and Management.
+Sheila Ward (she/her) is a dedicated Sign Language Interpreter.
+She learned sign language as a teenager through CODA friends and interpreters, obtaining an AS degree in Sign Language Interpretation from Hillsborough Community College in 2007.
+She is currently working on a BAS degree in Supervision and Management.

 Screen Shot 2021-12-10 at 6.09.07 PM.png